 BUT the South Korean public didn’t care about the jury’s votes.

-People loved Seo Taiji and Boys, they were new and exciting and as such they blew up in a big way.
+People loved Seo Taiji and Boys.
+They were new and exciting and soon they blew up in a big way.

 With their increased fame, the group continued playing with culture and genre, their later songs fusing Korean folk music with metal, creating a South Korean take on Gangsta rap and even using rock to discuss the idea of north south unification.